15 Gorgeous Luxury Hotels in Sri Lanka: Check In, Bliss Out!

 Room tips

-Swing for a club level room – the Shangri-La’s Horizon Club is one of the best club lounges we’ve experienced.
+Swing for a Club Level room for access to the Shangri-La’s Horizon Club lounge – one of the best we’ve experienced.

 Dining

-It’s the perfect chill-out spot for shaking off jet-lag after a long international flight and to gently ease you into the exoticism of Sri Lanka.
+For us, it was the perfect chill-out spot for shaking off jet-lag after a long international flight and to gently ease us into the exoticism of Sri Lanka.

 Take note